 All of the best traits of your gear just won't cut it if it doesn't fit.
 Our heads come in all shapes and sizes, and finding the perfect beanie for yours is easy when we test them for you.
 Each beanie was tried and tested on all differently sized noggins to find that just-right fit.
 The depth of the hat, the width of the opening, and the cuff's adjustability (or lack thereof) were all identified to find the best fit for everyone.
 Once we found out how the beanies fit, we tested them thoroughly over long periods of time to make sure the hats stayed in place and maintained their fit without loosening up or causing tight spots at any time.

-If it can't fit, you can't wear it.
-The Carhartt Watch Hat and the Meriwool Merino Wool Cuff Beanie were hands down our favorites when it came down to it.
-Each of these beanies was built to adapt to different head sizes, that we had no problem getting everyone to love these hats.
-Carhartt has a quality knitting that stretches and constricts easily without tension to sit just right on almost any head size or shape.
-The ease and light stretch of the Meriwool's merino material gives a snug fit without any squeeze for all sizes as well.
+If it doesn't fit well, you won't want to wear it.
+The Carhartt Knit Cuffed Beanie and the Meriwool Merino Cuff beanie were hands down our favorites when it came down to it.
+Each of these beanies was built to adapt to different head sizes, so we had no problem getting everyone to love these hats.
+Carhartt has quality knitting that stretches and constricts easily without tension to sit just right on almost any head size or shape.
+The ease and light stretch of Meriwool's merino material gives a snug fit without any squeeze for all sizes as well.
 Each hat can be rolled and folded to make any wearer happy and give them a custom feel.

 Our crew found that our two lowest-ranked hats in this category had similar disadvantages to them.
 The OZero Winter Daily Beanie is a shallow fit that does not provide ear coverage for larger sizes.
 The stitched cuff doesn't allow for adjustment of fit, in addition to a narrow opening, which can get a bit snug even on smaller sizes.
 Again, the Santinior Trawler sits too high and too shallow on small sizes, while in some cases looking plain silly on larger sizes, and it sits on the crown of the head only.

 No one wants to look bad in what they wear, so we used an expert panel to pick out which men's beanies will have you looking tip-top this season.
-Our top hats in style and looks came in as the Carhartt Acrylic Watch Hat and The North Face Salty Dog Beanie.
+Our top hats in style and looks came in as the Carhartt Knit Cuffed Beanie and The North Face Salty Dog Beanie.
 We found that no matter what your activity or style, everyone loved the look of these beanies.

 Our testers didn't find too many of the beanies to be unappealing, but some were perhaps not for everyone.
 The Satinior Trawler has a particular style and wasn't suited to many needs aside from a casual outfit.
-Top Level's Plain Skull Knit Cap was by no means unattractive, yet it was lower in our rankings as it was very nondescript and plain, with no standout traits in appearance.
+The Top Level Cuffed hat was by no means unattractive, yet it was lower in our rankings as it was very nondescript and plain, with no standout traits in appearance.

 Craftsmanship and Quality

 When buying any product, you hope to purchase one that can be trusted to last.
 The small details are important as they let you know how much thought and effort were put in to make a quality piece of gear.
-We thoroughly examined the material choices, assembly, and sewing of each hat and their durability over time to inform us of the highest quality beanies on the market.
+To assess quality, we thoroughly examined the material choices, assembly, and sewing of each hat and its durability over time.

 Knowing you have a solid product is important, and we went through vigorous testing to pick out which beanies were built to last.
 Two of our favorites through it all were the Under Armour Tactical Stealth 2.0 Beanie and the Minus33 Merino Wool Ridge Cuff Beanie.
-Under Armour leaves nothing to ask for with its crisp knitting, clean seams, and durable design, where the Minus33 beanie is simply made to last with high-quality merino wool and well-designed assembly.
+Under Armour provides with its crisp knitting, clean seams, and durable design.
+The Minus33 beanie is made to last with high-quality merino wool and well-designed assembly.

 Some of the beanies we put through our thorough testing did not hold up as well as the others when it came to quality and construction.
-The Satinior Trawler again found itself at the lowest rank here, as the material and quality control was not the best, along with a rough seam made this one stay at the bottom.
-The Connectyle Classic Men's Warm Winter Hat also ranked on the low end due to the internal seams being a bit more haphazardly put together than many others and the pilling that occurred after a relatively short period of time.
+The Satinior Trawler again found itself at the lowest rank here, as the material and quality control was not the best, along with a rough seam.
+The Connectyle Classic also ranked on the low end due to the internal seams being a bit more haphazardly put together than many others and the pilling that occurred after a relatively short period of time.

 Keeping warm is what cold-weather gear is all about.
 We want a beanie that will make sure we get warm and stay warm, so we ran each one through a huge range of temperatures to determine which ones worked best.
 Testing in the Northeast U.S. over two months of changing fall weather let us test anywhere from 5°F to 72°F. Various activity levels and durations of time outdoors were used to assess just how warm each beanie was.

 If it's time to wear a beanie, chances are the temperature is dropping, and you're looking to keep warm.
 We evaluated which beanies keep you the warmest and which ones might leave you running back to the campfire.
-Our favorites here included the Meriwool Merino Wool Cuff Beanie.
-With a heavy-duty but slim-fitting merino wool, this one regulates your temperature like none other.
+We love the Meriwool Merino Cuff.
+With heavy-duty but slim-fitting merino wool, this one regulates your temperature like none other.
 When you're heating up, it can breathe and wick to cool you down, but when the cold gets harsh, this one keeps you nice and warm.
-The Top Level Cuffed Plain Skull Knit Cap was also at the top of the list.
-With its 100% tight knit acrylic build, it may not be the most breathable, but it gets super warm and stays that way even in the worst weather.
+The Top Level Cuffed was also at the top of the list.
+With its 100% tight-knit acrylic build, it may not be the most breathable, but it gets super warm and stays that way even in the worst weather.

-The Under Armour Tactical Stealth 2.0 Beanie kept us warm in moderate weather and temperatures but wasn't quite there when it got really frigid, still leaving it ideal for exercise and uses other than in the worst of it.
+The Under Armour Tactical Stealth 2.0 Beanie kept us warm in moderate conditions but wasn't quite up to par when temperatures turned frigid.
+Although, this option is still ideal for exercise or other applications that don't involve harsh weather.
 The Satinior Trawler once again hit the lower end of the ranking here.
 Its shallow depth, thin material, airy weave, and lack of coverage just didn't cut it in any amount of cold.